Studying for the tests

 After getting a licence, then what?

-Once you've passed the exams for your chosen class of licence, then the real fun begins (unless you're an exam addict, and only wanted to become an amateur for the thrill of the exam :-)) .
+Once you've passed the exams for your chosen class of licence, then the real fun begins.
 Amateur radio has so many different facets to enjoy.
 Many are outlined on this website.